5 Easy Ways to Decorate a Cloche for Fall

 I also think cloche prices are little bit in the eye of the beholder.
 One cloche could be extremely pricey from one vendor and very reasonable from the next.
 Just keep your eyes open and hunt for them.
 But if you find one you love at a decent price, grab it!
 They can be hard to come by!

 The price can also really depend on the base or if the cloche comes with a base at all.
-I’ve gotten really luck to find some great architectural salvage bases and some great cloches, but only a couple have been sets purchased together from Olde Tyme Marketplace!
+I’ve gotten really luck to find some great architectural salvage bases and some great cloches, but only a couple have been sets actually purchased together.

 I have also found great little dome cloches at the thrift store.
 They are ones that likely were over a clock at some point.
 You may even find a clock or collectible that comes with a cloche for a great price.
 Just use the cloche part and toss the rest, if you don’t care for it!